George Kupka

 George J. Kupka (July 3, 1912 – December 30, 1989) was an American politician in the state of Washington.
 He served in the Washington House of Representatives and Washington State Senate.

-Prior to his State service, he served in the Navy during WWII and also was a deputy sheriff in the Pierce County's Criminal division of the Pierce County Sheriff's Office.
+Prior to his State service, he served in the Navy during WWII and also was a deputy sheriff in Pierce County's Criminal division of the Pierce County Sheriff's Office.